To bin or not to bin: does binning in multiplicity reliably suppress unwanted volume fluctuations?: Acknowledgments

 \section{Acknowledgments}

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract number DE-AC02-05CH11231.
 This work was started at the ExtreMe Matter Institute (EMMI) Rapid Reaction Task Force (RRTF) on ``Fluctuations and Correlations of conserved Charges''.
-We would like to thank the participants for many helpful discussions and EMMI for the support, which enabled this stimulating meeting.
+We thank the participants for many helpful discussions and EMMI for the support, which enabled this stimulating meeting.
+We also acknowledge useful comments by A. Rustamov.